Continuing Education Activity

 The parainfluenza virus is primarily transmitted between people via large-particle aerosols.
 High quantities of viruses excreted by young children can last on porous surfaces for a duration as long as 10 hours.
 To prevent health care settings from a nosocomial spread, droplet isolation is sufficient since small particle aerosols are not an important mechanism for transmission.
 However, in both asymptomatic healthy populations as well as immunocompromised persons, a prolonged shedding of low levels of HPIV has been documented.

-Enhanced infection control measures are recommended in places of immunocompromised patient's health care if HPIV outbreaks are detected.
+Enhanced infection control measures are recommended in places of immunocompromised patient health care if HPIV outbreaks are detected.
 These measures include strict limits on visitors and patient-to-patient contact, physical distancing, masking of people in contact with HPIV patients, hygienic and cleaning measures of the environmental surfaces.
 In difficult-to-control outbreaks, screening of asymptomatic patients and staff might be needed.

 The management of the parainfluenza virus is best done with an interprofessional team of healthcare professionals that includes a nurse, a primary clinician, an infectious disease expert, a pediatrician, an epidemiologist, a pharmacist, and in the more severe cases, the ICU team is also involved.
 Once a diagnosis of the parainfluenza virus is made, the key is to prevent further spread of the infection.
 The primary clinician and the nurse are in the prime position to educate the patient and the family about the importance of the prevention measures, including isolation and physical distancing.

 Management of an outbreak of the parainfluenza virus is an interprofessional work, requiring the participation and the mobilization of not just the team within the hospital settings managing the patient, but also local resources to contain the spread of the disease as early as possible.
-It is especially important in the immunocompromised, neonatal, and elderly care facilities, to identify infected individuals, educate the population, and to prevent further transmission.
+It is especially important in the immunocompromised, neonatal, and elderly care facilities, to identify infected individuals, educate the population, and prevent further transmission.

 National resources such as the centers for disease control (CDC) as well as the global resources such as the world health organization (WHO), must be informed to assists in managing the local cases, prevent further spread, identify the origin of the outbreak, provide diagnostic aid from high-level biosafety laboratories, and provide experimental treatment options.